WordPress isn’t just for blogging. Many big brands use WordPress as an ecommerce solution.

 - Control.
 With WordPress, you maintain complete control and ownership of your data.

 - Customization.
 When it comes to open source vs. proprietary solutions, open source lets enterprises can modify the code as needed.
 Being open source, WordPress is infinitely customizable.
 Even if you’re uncomfortable with modifying the core WordPress code, you can still customize your site with plugins.

 - Themes and Plugin Options.
 Because of WordPress’s popularity, the platform has one of the largest markets for premium themes and plugins.
 With so many choices, WordPress users don’t have any problems picking the perfect theme or finding a plugin to activate a certain feature or complete an integration.

 - Community.
 WordPress has a robust and active user community.
 User communities help companies in two ways.
 First, when troubleshooting an issue, you can find a solution on a support forum or YouTube channel.
 Many developers and agencies create quality content and tutorials to help you learn how to use WordPress.
 You can also find tutorials from the Nexcess team on this blog, including how to set up a WordPress store.
 Second, an active community helps with recruiting.
 The larger a platform’s user base, the easier it is to find and hire developers.

 - Scalability.
 WordPress and WooCommerce offer limitless possibilities.
 Assuming you have quality hosting and plugins, you shouldn’t experience problems with scaling WooCommerce for enterprise-level sales volumes.

 WordPress’ versatile platform powers everything from food blogs to major news sites.
-Here are five WordPress ecommerce website examples from big brands.
+Here are five WordPress online store examples from big brands.
 Each of these sites uses the WooCommerce plugin.
 WooCommerce enables businesses to add ecommerce functionality to any WordPress site.